Paul Ashworth

 Paul Anthony Ashworth (born 29 September 1969) is an English football manager and former player.

 Ashworth had previously played at youth level for Norwich City before setting up PASS Soccer Schools, a national company.
-He later worked for Cambridge United and Peterborough United before moving to Latvia where he managed FK Ventspils, FK Riga and Skonto Riga as well as taking over at Russian side FC Rostov as Sporting Director.
+He later worked for Cambridge United and Peterborough United before moving to Latvia where he managed Ventspils, Riga and Skonto Riga as well as taking over at Russian side Rostov as Sporting Director.
 He worked as a technical director in Nigeria from May 2010 – 2014.

-He was manager/technical director at Sunshine Stars Football Club, a Nigerian premier league team for 6 months before moving back to FK Ventspils as head coach (manager).
+He was manager/technical director at Sunshine Stars Football Club, a Nigerian premier league team for six months, before moving back to Ventspils as head coach.

 Playing career

-Paul came through the youth system at Norwich City where he played for the side at schoolboy level.
-He didn't make the step up to the first team though but began to coach the youth teams at the club.
+Ashworth came through the youth system at Norwich City, where he played for the side at schoolboy level.
+He did not make the step up to the first team, though, but began to coach the youth teams at the club.

 Youth coaching career

 Soccer Schools

 While Ashworth was at Carrow Road, he set up his own company, PASS Soccer Schools.